-We have audited the consolidated financial statements of Pasinex Resources Limited (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2023 and December 31, 2022, and the consolidated statements of loss (income) and comprehensive loss (income), cashflows and changes in equity for the years then ended, and notes to the consolidated financial statements, including a summary of material accounting policies.
+I have audited the consolidated financial statements of Pasinex Resources Limited (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2024, and the consolidated statements of loss (income) and comprehensive loss (income) cashflows and changes in equity for the year ended, and notes to the consolidated financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2023 and December 31, 2022, and its consolidated financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In my opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2024, and its consolidated financial performance and its cash flow for the year then ended in accordance with International Financial Reporting Standards.